magnars/magnars.com/content/blog-posts/simple-frontend-architecture.md

 ## Data Flow

 Your data reaches the client in some way.
-I won't delve into how in this blog post, other than to say that it's not the components themselves fetching it.
+I won't go into details in this blog post, other than to say that the components themselves should not be fetching it.
-Maybe you're fetching them with GraphQL, or WebSockets, or some GET requests - as long as it's done centrally, that's fine.
+Maybe you're fetching data with GraphQL, or WebSockets, or some GET requests - as long as it's done centrally, that's fine.

-Once you have the data, they are gathered at a top-level location defined by the main function.
+Once you have the data, it is kept in a top-level location defined by the main function.
 This could be in [a database](https://github.com/tonsky/datascript), in an [atom](https://clojure.org/reference/atoms), or if necessary, in a JavaScript object.

-Regardless, you need to know when the data changes so that an update of the UI can be initiated.
+Either way, you need to know when the data changes so that an update of the UI can be initiated.

 When this happens, a `prepare` function is called with all the data,